 PAIR Up for PD Research

-Join PDF's Parkinson's Advocates in Research (PAIR) program to advance research and speed new treatments for Parkinson's.
+Join PDF's Parkinson's Advocates in Research (PAIR) program to help change research.

 Get Involved: In-Person Trainings

-The cornerstone of the PAIR program is a national network of more than 200 Research Advocates touched by Parkinson's from 42 states who are actively advancing research by:
+The cornerstone of the PAIR program is a national network of more than 200 Research Advocates touched by Parkinson's from 42 states who are actively changing how research is done by:

 All PDF Research Advocates have completed a three-day training program, one of PDF's Learning Institutes, during which they are trained by leading experts from the field about the science of Parkinson’s and the development of new treatments.
 (See our curriculum here).
 Each person who completes a Learning Institute takes on the role of PDF Research Advocate.

 The training is just the beginning of a Research Advocate's work and PDF's support of his or her advocacy.
-The entire network works closely with PDF staff and each other to identify advocacy opportunities, receive ongoing education (webinars, conference calls), share resources and network.
+The entire network works closely with PDF staff and each other to identify advocacy opportunities, participate in ongoing education (webinars, conference calls), share resources and network.

 We recommend these trainings to individuals who can commit at least five hours a month to research advocacy work.

 Are you interested in playing your part in changing research, but have decided that an in-person training is not an option right now?

 There's still a way to get involved.
 Take the PAIR online course, which offers the core components of our in-person trainings from the comfort of home.